-If you don’t have the savings to fund both assisted care and an inheritance for your loved ones, a long-term care rider can protect your heirs from debt while also leaving them a death benefit that can help secure their financial future.
+If you don’t have the savings to fund both assisted care and an inheritance for your loved ones, a long-term care rider can help protect your heirs from debt while leaving them a death benefit to help secure their financial future.

 Is hybrid long-term care insurance right for you?